jonthebeef/cursordone/tasks/bug-can-only-add-one-tag-in-a-new-task-1736377742466.md

 ---
 ref: TSK-081
-title: 'BUG: Can only add one tag in a new task in web'
+title: "BUG: Can only add one tag in a new task in web"
 status: done
 priority: high
 epic: ui-cleanup
 dependencies: []
 tags:
   - tagging-problem
-created: '2024-01-09'
+created: "2024-01-09"
 owner: AI
 complexity: M
 ---